1st PLENARY SPEAKER

 Professor Omatsu is a Fellow of the Japan Society of Applied Physics, and a Senior Member of the Optical Society of America.
 He is also Visiting Professor, Xinjiang Normal University, China.

-3rd KEYNOTE SPEAKER
+3rd PLENARY SPEAKER

 Prof. Der-Jang Liaw

 National Taiwan University of Science and Technology, Taiwan

 Professor Der-Jang LIAW, Polymer Science Doctor (Ph.D.
 Polymer), is currently a Chair professor of Chemical Engineering at National Taiwan University of Science and Technology (NTUST).
 He holds his Master and Ph.D degrees in polymer science at Osaka University (Japan) and published about 360 SCI papers (h-index = 44 from ISI Web of Knowledge), 180 conference papers and 60 patents.
 In 2009, he was a recipient of the International Award from the Society of Polymer Science, Japan along with Prof. J. M. J. Frechet (USA) and Prof. K. Muellen (Germany).
 He received the Outstanding Polymer Academic Research Prize in 2012 and Lifetime Achievement Prize from The Polymer Society of Taiwan in 2013.
 He has been a fellow of The Polymer Society of Taiwan since 2014 and has been Academician of the Russian Academy of Engineering since 2011.

 4th PLENARY SPEAKER